 - i.
 Cotton swabs should not be used in preparing these slides as the cotton strands may resemble hyphae. ii.
 The contrast between unstained fungal elements that may be present and the background mounting fluid can be accentuated by narrowing the iris diaphragm to reduce the amount of incident light; or use of phase-contrast microscopy that can greatly enhance visualization of organisms. iii.
-KOH preparations are presumptive and should not be substituted for culture - iii.
 KOH preparations are presumptive and should not be substituted for culture and further identification. - iv.
 KOH should not be stored in a glass bottle as it will leach minerals from the glass.
 The minerals will result in a cloudy, flocculant solution.
 This can be avoided by storing the KOH in plastic, polystyrene or other non-glass container. - v.
-Gentle heating may speed the activity of the KOH, but it may be harmful to the specimen if overdone. vi.
+Gentle heating may speed the activity of the KOH, but it may be harmful to the sample if overdone. - vi.
 KOH preparations are not permanent; the reagent will eventually destroy the fungi.
 The addition of small amount of glycerol to the preparation will preserve it for several days. - vii.
 KOH combined with calcofluor white is a more sensitive method, but a fluorescent microscope with appropriate filter is required. - viii.
 India ink, added to the KOH, stains fungal elements and helps them stand out against the background.
 Reagent is prepared as follows: Make a 10% KOH solution in Parker Super Quink Ink, permanent blue black (50 ml of ink + 5 g of KOH pellets).
 Centrifuge KOH-ink solution at 2,000 x g for ten minutes.
 Pour supernatant into plastic (not glass) sterile tube.
 Store at room temperature.